CasualCoder91/N_Body/docs/N-Body-Simulation/Clustering.rst

 The objective is to detect all cluster stars present in the observed data with a certain accuracy.
 One image contains a set of stars :math:`s_{i}` with positions :math:`\vec{x}_{i}\left ( t \right )` in pixel coordinates and apparent magnitudes :math:`m_{i}`.
 This information is not enough to detect cluster memberships.
-The number density of cluster stars in position space  is not high enough relative to the field stars.
+The number density of cluster stars in position space is similar to that of the field stars.
+Furthermore, cluster and field star positions overlap significantly.
 Moreover, depending on the distance of the cluster to the observer and the cluster size, cluster stars often cover a significant area of if not the whole image.
-The proper motion :math:`\vec{v_{i}}(t) density of cluster stars on the other hand is very high relative to that of field stars.
+The proper motion :math:`\vec{v_{i}}(t)` density of cluster stars on the other hand is very high relative to that of field stars and hardly any field stars have :math:`\vec{v_{i}}(t)` close to cluster stars.

 Velocity approximation
 ----------------------

-The proper motion of a star can be approximated from its position at two different timestamps via
+The proper motion of a star can be approximated from its position at two different timestamps via first order taylor expansion

 .. math::
     v_{i} = \frac{x_{i}\left ( t+dt \right )-x_{i}\left ( t \right )}{dt}